In this article, you’ll find answers to questions like:

 Parents may need extra support to help address these issues in a healthy way, especially if their children are questioning their sexual orientation and/or gender identification.

 Parents seeking resources related to sexual orientation and gender identity are reaching out for help daily, says Ryanmarie Rice Tover, chief of staff at Compass Community Center.
-Compass.
 Compass aims to diminish stereotypes by challenging long-standing misconceptions about the character of the lesbian, gay, bisexual and transgender community.

 Tover says she thanks parents for taking the time to seek resources.